Glutathione Injection: Important Safety Information

 6. Drug Interactions

-- Medication and Supplement Considerationssome text
+- Medication and Supplement Considerations

 - Glutathione may theoretically interact with certain prescription or over-the-counter medications, vitamins, or herbal products, especially those affecting oxidation-reduction or detoxification pathways.